Italy–San Marino relations: Recent relations

 On 11 and 12 June 1990 the President of the Republic Francesco Cossiga met the Captains Regent Adalmiro Bartolini and Ottaviano Rossi.

-In August 1991, thanks to an agreement signed between RAI and the San Marino government with the mediation of the Italian government, San Marino public television was born.
-50% of the San Marino government and the remaining 50% of the Italian radio and television broadcaster.
+In August 1991, thanks to an agreement signed between RAI and the San Marino government with the mediation of the Italian government, San Marino public television was created.
+The broadcaster was owned 50% by the San Marino government and the remaining 50% by the Italian radio and television broadcaster.

 Thanks to the monetary treaty in force since 1985, a treaty was signed between Italy and San Marino for the introduction of the euro and the inclusion of San Marino in the Eurozone.

-The unresolved problems between Italy and San Marino concern the status of the 6,000 Italian migrant workers in relation to the lack of an agreement between the two states and the introduction of a San Marino tax levy on frontier workers of 200 euro on 12 January 2011, the question had reached the Foreign Affairs Committee of the Chamber of Deputies on 23 February and on 16 February it provoked a parliamentary question by the Minister of Finances Giulio Tremonti.
+Unresolved problems between Italy and San Marino include the status of the 6,000 Italian migrant workers in relation to the lack of an agreement between the two states and the introduction of a San Marino tax levy on frontier workers of 200 euro on 12 January 2011, the question had reached the Foreign Affairs Committee of the Chamber of Deputies on 23 February and on 16 February it provoked a parliamentary question by the Minister of Finances Giulio Tremonti.